jromers/ansible-olam/odb/README.md

 In Oracle Linux Automation Manager you can directly import the playbook repository from Github as Project.
 The top-level directory of the repository contains the requirements file to download the ovir.ovirt ansible collection.

 #### Inventory:
 Create an inventory and add one host with the details of your OLVM server, this is the target host were you run the playbook.
 Make sure you have a Machine credential setup for this host so that ansible can SSH to it (run the ping Module for this host).
-For the VMs you want to create add an  inventory group ``[instances]`` and add the VM names including hostvars for ``vm_name`` and ``vm_ip_address``.

 #### Credentials:
 Besides the standard SSH credential to access the target host, an additional credential is required to use the ovirt modules in the playbooks.
 It's based on credential type ``Red Hat Virtualization`` and you need to fill in the OLVM FQDN, username, password and CA File.
 For example: